hapax/hapax.github.io/assets/boring.md

 There are two issues with this construction.
-The first is that it might feel sketchy to use the axiom of choice "as we go" to construct the sets, rather than starting with an independently defined family.
+The first is that it might feel sketchy to use the axiom of choice "as we go" to build the sets, rather than starting with a pre-defined family.
 But no one said this wasn't allowed!
 Second, our method only seems to work for sets as most as large as the natural numbers, since we indexed elements with $n \in \mathbb{N}$.
 But we can extend it to an *arbitrary* set using a generalisation of